jakeschurch/PythonREDay18/README.md

 Can this be done better?
 Yes, using **list comprehension** (lc)
 ***
 ##### What is lc?
-Can be thought of as flipping a python for-loop into a one-liner statement:
+Can be thought of as flipping a python for-loop statement into a one-liner statement:

 ```python
 #!/usr/bin/env python3